 - open substantial new trade and investment opportunities for Australia;

-- further integrate our economies in this fast-growing region; and
+- further integrate our economies in this fast-growing region, along with the Pacific Alliance Free Trade Agreement (currently under negotiation).

-By setting common rules and promoting transparency of laws and regulations, the TPP will provide certainty for businesses and reduce costs and red tape for Australian exporters, service suppliers and investors.
+By setting high quality rules and promoting transparency of laws and regulations, PAFTA will provide certainty for businesses and reduce costs and red tape for Australian exporters, service suppliers and investors in Peru.

 For Australian goods exporters